 During our research, we found that GnuCash has mixed reviews.
 As with most products, there are features that customers like about GnuCash, and there are things that they don’t like.
 Unlike GnuCash, we could not find any reviews on TurboCASH.

 On the positive side, customers like the fact that GnuCash allows them to manage all aspects of their books for free.
 However, customers complained that the user interface is not that intuitive, which means there is a steep learning curve to get up to speed on how the program works.
-For more details, check out our GnuCash review page.

 The Bottom Line